Home Rowing Machine Reviews and Buyer's Guide 2025

 First Degree Monaco AR Challenge Review

-The First Degree Monaco Challenge is the newest edition to their Challenge range, and in my view, the best looking.
+The Monaco Challenge is the newest edition to their Challenge range, and in my view, the best looking.
 First Degree have a great reputation when it comes to water-resistant rowers, in fact, that's the only type machine they make.
 To avoid confusion with the Waterrower brand, they call their models 'fluid rowers.'
 And for reference, the 'AR' in the name means adjustable resistance - something that marks First Degree models apart from most other water machines of the market.
 More on this later.

 So enough of the semantics, what about the Monaco?
 It looks good but does it row good?
 Well as you can tell from our rating on the right of 85%, we think it's a damn fine machine.